-Red Wiggler worms life cycle and stages start as eggs, and ends after death.
-So their life span may go as long as 4 to 5 years.
-But this may also depend on a few more other factors such as using them for fish bait, or containing them in very unfavorable surroundings.
+So, red wiggler worms’ life cycle starts as eggs and, naturally, ends after death.
+Their average life span may be as long as 4 to 5 years.
+But this may also depend on a few more factors, such as whether you are containing them in unfavorable or favorable conditions or, well, using them as fish bait.

-Uncle Jim’s worm farm recommends the Vermipods – free shipping
+Uncle Jim’s Worm Farm Recommends the Vermipods – with free shipping

-Our Vermipods (an earthworm cocoon encased in a nutrient rich clay), will provide your lawn or garden a more greener and luscious look.
-And not only that, each Vermipod contains as much as twenty eggs, so you’ll truly get your money’s worth by purchasing these from us.
+Our Vermipods (an earthworm cocoon encased in nutrient-rich clay) will provide your lawn or garden a greener and more luscious look.
+And not only that, each Vermipod contains as many as twenty eggs, so you’ll truly get your money’s worth by purchasing these from us.
 You can spread this easily and evenly on your lawn, just like how you do it with grass seeds.
 Buy yours now!